malonehunter/hyperdope-gematria/README.md

 If you do not need the auto loading db feature, simply download the repo and open index.html.

 If you are not interested in using this tool offline or self-hosting and just want to use the tool with the full word matching experience, navigate the project's [official hosted version](http://www.hyperdope.com/gematria).

+### Changing the Theme

+To change the theme of the calclulator interface first backup your current default-interface.js (in the theme/ folder).
+Make a copy of your desired theme and rename it to default-interface.js.

 ## Contributing